Zydrunas Ilgauskas: Front office work

 On January 11, 2012, Ilgauskas made a return to Cleveland when he was hired by then Cleveland Cavaliers GM Chris Grant to serve as his assistant.
 His duties included evaluating amateur and pro talent prospects.

 Coaching career

 On September 18, 2015, Ilgauskas joined Saint Ignatius High School as the assistant coach for the boys' team.

 Personal life

-Ilgauskas married his wife, Jennifer, during the summer of 2004.
+Ilgauskas and his wife were married during the summer of 2004.
 In 2007, the couple lost a set of twins due to pregnancy complications that caused the infants to be born four months premature.
 In the summer of 2009, Ilgauskas adopted two Lithuanian brothers (aged five and four at the time) from his hometown of Kaunas.
-On September 13, 2022, it was announced that Jennifer died on September 11.
+On September 13, 2022, it was announced that Ilgauskas' wife died at the age of 50 on September 11.

 Ilgauskas is an avid reader.
 He particularly enjoys military history.
 During his playing career, he often read in the locker room before games.

 Ilgauskas became a United States citizen in 2013.
-In so doing, he lost his Lithuanian citizenship, as Lithuania limits the possibility of dual citizenship.
+In doing so, he lost his Lithuanian citizenship, as Lithuania limits the possibility of dual citizenship.